mattermost/mattermost/.github/PULL_REQUEST_TEMPLATE.md

 -->
 #### Release Note
 <!--
-If no, just write "NONE" in the release-note block below.
+If no release notes are required, just write "NONE" in the release-note block below.
 If yes, a release note is required:
 Enter your past-tense release note in the block below.
 -->